PLEASE NOTE: The open enrollment period for 2017 in Massachusetts is now closed.

-The open enrollment period to buy health insurance in the state started on Nov.
-1 and runs through Jan.
-31. If you and your family need to choose a health insurance plan or make changes to your current one, this is your chance to find the right coverage.
+The open enrollment period to buy health insurance in the state for 2018 will start on Nov.
+1. 2017 and run through Jan.
+31, 2018.
+If you and your family need to choose a health insurance plan or make changes to your current one, this is your chance to find the right coverage.

 The Executive Office of Health and Human Services (HHS) can help guide you on how to choose and apply for an insurance plan and some of the specialized programs that are available.

 Choosing a Health Care Plan with the Massachusetts Health Connector